Hajnówka: Communist period

 Despite harsh conditions and infrastructural losses, life returned to Hajnówka quite soon.
 This attracted new settlers as well as pre-war inhabitants of the area, so the town quickly recovered.
 Also, the narrow streets were mostly rebuilt.
 In 1951, the town (until then formally a village) was granted with city rights and between 1954 and 1975 it even served as a seat of a powiat.
-Hajnówka has 8 schools as well as 5 churches (Catholic and Eastern Orthodox), 2 hospitals, a sewer system, a swimming pool and a museum.
-Train and bus links were established.
-In 2005, the local timber factory expanded its production area to 17,500 sq.m, one of the largest in Europe.
-It is quite modern and used for manufacturing of furniture, mainly to be exported to Western Europe.